Taylor Swift has released her latest “track five,” “tolerate it,” along with the evermore album. Where does it rank among her most powerful tracks?

-With the Lover album, it looks like she’s fully leaning into her own “track five” trope by releasing “The Archer.”
-She even hid an easter egg in her music video with an arrow hitting the number five on a bullseye!
+With the Lover album, she fully leaned into her own “track five” trope by releasing “The Archer,” hiding an easter egg in her “You Need to Calm Down” music video with an arrow hitting the number five on a bullseye!

 Taylor Swift’s Track 5s, Ranked

 9. ‘All You Had To Do Was Stay’ – ‘1989’

 Don’t get me wrong, “All You Had To Do Was Stay” is an amazing song that fits perfectly into the masterpiece that is 1989.
 Unfortunately, it’s been relegated to last place simply because it’s the least “track five-y” of the “track five” offerings.